Belleville, Ontario

 Belleville is a city in Ontario, Canada, situated on the eastern end of Lake Ontario, located at the mouth of the Moira River and on the Bay of Quinte.
 Its population as of the 2021 Canadian census was 55,071 (Census Metropolitan Area population 111,184).
-It is the seat of Hastings County, but politically independent of it, and is the centre of the Bay of Quinte Region.
+Belleville is the seat of Hastings County, but politically independent of it; it is also the centre of the Bay of Quinte Region.